-Considering happens in the series, the quote above, said by a clueless father, takes on a deeply ironic meaning.
-The story indeed describes a shadow government that exists no matter who is in office and that evolves entirely out of public view, partaking in programs, experiments and missions that are completely beyond public knowledge, while controlling the country’s entire resources and networks.
+Considering what happens in the series, the quote above, said by a clueless father, takes on a deeply ironic meaning.
+The story indeed describes a shadow government that exists no matter who is in office and that evolves entirely out of public view, partaking in programs, experiments, and missions that are completely beyond public knowledge while controlling the country’s entire resources and networks.
 In Stranger Things, the main organizations named are the CIA, the NSA and the Department of Energy.

 The actual U.S. Department of Energy is one of those gigantic organizations that are massively funded by the federal government (it received 24 billion dollars in 2014) and operates a massive infrastructure all over the country.
 Yet, very few people truly know what happens inside those laboratories.